 This is a favourite recipe from my latest eBook ' Stace's Quick & Healthy Breakfasts' recipe eBook.
 It's one of those quick ones you can whip up in 5 minutes, pop in the oven and come back to a made in bulk delight that you can munch on for 2-3 days.
 I'll often make a double batch and freeze them for those crazy busy mornings.
 Truth is they're great straight from the freezer.

-This wholefoods Peanut Butter and Banana Porridge Bake was one of the most popular recipe from my Stacey Clare's 21-Day Wholefoods Breakfast Challenge. and the popular ' Stace's Quick & Healthy Breakfasts' recipe eBook..
+This wholefoods Peanut Butter and Banana Porridge Bake is one of the most popular recipe from my' Stace's Quick & Healthy Breakfasts' recipe eBook.
 I love to make a big batch the night before so I can just lightly heat it on busy weekday mornings.
 On weekends, I’ll make everything up and pop it in the fridge overnight ready to bake in the morning so we can enjoy it nice and warm.
-Great cut in to portions and frozen for busy mornings.
+We love eating it cold the next day, the babes call it 'brekkie cake'.
+It even freezes a dream, just chop it in to portions for busy mornings.

 I LOVE this Healthy Fish Pie Recipe.
 Truth is, I'm a huge fan of fish pie and so are my babes, but I rarely make them because I don't have the will to make a cheese sauce from scratch or thaw pastry for the top.
 This healthy fish pie is perfect take on a traditional pie, only better.
 It's ideal for Easter entertaining as it's quick to make, especially if you use your food processor and use the grater function!
 Huzzah!
 It freezes well too; I often make 2 or 3 at a time so I can use them on a busy night.
 If you're looking for a little more Easter inspiration, check out these recipes.